predictiveprivacy/repo/README.md

 Generate a synthetic population with sensitive attributes using privacy-preserving techniques.

 **Steps**

-1. Download the Pew synthetic population dataset:
+1. Email [info@pewresearch.org](mailto:info@pewresearch.org) for access to download the PEW Research synthetic US population dataset from here:
    https://www.pewresearch.org/methods/2018/01/26/appendix-b-synthetic-population-dataset/
 2. Run `syntheticdata.py` to add additional attributes and produce a synthetic population.